cgraamans/sockey/README.md

     ProxyPass        /socket.io http://localhost:8081/socket.io
     ProxyPassReverse /socket.io http://localhost:8081/socket.io
 ```
 _NOTE:_ There is an example for you in the _init/apache2_ directory you can use in a pinch.
+Also, restart your apache2 service after any changes!

 ### Step 5 (optional): Upstart Setup